Flow-Opt: Scalable Centralized Multi-Robot Trajectory Optimization with Flow Matching and Differentiable Optimization: Validation and Benchmarking

 \subsection{Comparison with \cite{Rastgar2020GPUAC}}

-We compare our hybrid approach that combine aspects of data-driven reasoning and trajectory optimization with a centralized approach that solves the problem from scratch without any learning.
-To this end, we choose \cite{Rastgar2020GPUAC} as our baseline as it is very closely related to our work.
-In fact, the SF solver presented in the Appendix \ref{Appendix} builds upon \cite{Rastgar2020GPUAC} by incorporating additional constraints and augmenting an initialization network.
-Our analysis focuses on three different aspects:
+We compare our hybrid approach, which combines aspects of data-driven reasoning and trajectory optimization, to a centralized baseline that solves the problem from scratch without any learning.
+To this end, we select \cite{Rastgar2020GPUAC} as the baseline due to its close relation to our method.
+In fact, the SF solver described in Appendix \ref{Appendix} extends \cite{Rastgar2020GPUAC} by incorporating additional constraints and augmenting an initialization network.
+Our analysis focuses on the metrics presented in Section \ref{metrics}.
+In particular, we evaluate the convergence of trajectories in terms of fixed-point and primal residuals, with the latter formulated in Eq.\eqref{primal_residual}, which quantify the satisfaction of key constraints: workspace limits \eqref{workspace_con}, inter-robot separation Eqn.\eqref{inter_robot_con}, and obstacle avoidance Eqn.\eqref{collision_con}.